ericgolftourney/StoreLocatorPlus/readme.txt

 * Manage Locations pagination fix on sub-directory installs on shared hosts.
 * Manage Locations now searches country as one of the string match fields on search.
 * Manage Locations search locations performance improved.
+* Add debugging output to Manage Locations tab (if debug mode is on)
+* Fix: Manage Locations delete single location then multiple locations did not work.

 = 3.8.12 (January 27 2013) =